-There have also been concerns that incidents of stigmatization and bullying may increase when children return to school, due to some of the misinformation around COVID-19.
+There have been concerns about stigmatization and bullying when children return to school, due to misinformation around COVID-19.
 You should explain that the virus has nothing to do with what someone looks like, where they are from or what language they speak.
 If they have been called names or bullied at school, they should be encouraged to tell a trusted adult.
 Remind your children that everyone deserves to be safe at school and online.
 Bullying is always wrong and we should each do our part to spread kindness and support each other.

-My child is worried about bullying at school and online, how can I talk to them about it?
+My child is worried about bullying at school and online, how can I talk to him about it?

-If your child is worried about bullying either in person or online, it’s important to let them know that they are not alone and they can always talk to you or another trusted adult.
+If your child is worried about bullying either in person or online, it’s important to let him know that he is not alone and can always talk to you or another trusted adult.
 The more you talk to your children about bullying, the more comfortable they will be telling you if they see or experience it.
 Check in with your children daily and ask about their time at school and their activities online, and also about their feelings.
 Some children may not express their emotions verbally, so you should also look out for any anxious or aggressive behaviour that may indicate something is wrong.

 You should also engage your children in open and honest conversations about how to stay safe online.
-Have an honest dialogue with your children about who they communicate with and how.
+Talk with them about who they communicate with and how.
 Make sure they understand the value of kind and supportive interactions and that mean, discriminatory or inappropriate contact is never acceptable.
 If your children experience any of these, encourage them to tell you or a trusted adult immediately.
 Be alert if you notice your child becoming withdrawn or upset, or using their device more or less than usual, it could be a sign that they are being bullied online.